HackIT/Setup-your-own-git-server/README.md

 * server with http git and openssh installed
 * client with git and openssh installed

+We will assume we are using GNU/Linux®.

+This document is targeted to intermediate hackerz.

+I assume that readers knows a little about networking and services.

 ## server side

 #### SSH (authenticated, secure read/write access, single user)

-first add an user and setup home directory to a git store folder. all repos are bare object using ".git" as extension
+First add an user and setup home directory to a git store folder. all repos are bare object using ".git" as extension